Wimbish, All Saints

 All Saints church is important for its surviving medieval fabric, notably the Romanesque/early Gothic work in the south elevation of the nave, the north arcade, the chancel arch and arch to north chapel, and the roofs of the north aisle, north chapel and nave.
 The screen to the north chapel, the brasses, the bells, the fragments of medieval stained glass and the Commandments Board are also important.

-Serotine, Natterers and/or Brown long-eared and Pipistrelle bats all shelter in the church.
+Serotine, Natterers and Brown long-eared and Pipistrelle bats all shelter in the church.
 The largest accumulation of droppings is beneath an access point in the north chapel.
 There is also a slight accumulation near the grand piano in the nave.

 The piano has suffered serious bat damage in the past, has been repaired and French polished, and is now covered.

-Bats are likely to roost behind the timber beams of the roof and externally beneath the tiles.
+Bats are roost behind the timber beams of the roof and externally beneath the tiles.
 There is plentiful evidence of spotting from bat urine on the pews and on the encaustic tiles of the nave floor, particularly in front of the chancel arch, but no such evidence in the chancel.

 As well as the piano, books and any soft furnishings are protected from damage.